MartinPankraz/sap-is-starter-pack-tf/README.md

 # SAP Integration Suite starter-set with Terraform

-This repository contains a starter-set for the setup of the SAP Integration Suite on SAP BTP leveraging Terraform.
+This repository contains a starter-set for the setup of the SAP Integration Suite on SAP BTP leveraging Terraform and Terramate.

 ## Setup process